-In the early 1970s, Valerie had established a solid relationship with Doreen Ntete who was an assistant curator of the recently established National Museum and Art Gallery of Botswana (NMAGB).
+In the early 1970s, Valerie had established a solid relationship with Doreen Nteta who was an assistant curator of the recently established National Museum and Art Gallery of Botswana (NMAGB).
 They started a joint collecting initiative, collaborating on fieldwork to collect very well documented San material which was distributed between the two museums.

-Botswana was recently independent (1966) and Ntete was keen that the national museum held a global collection, similar to other world-focused museums, rather than focusing only on southern African material.
-Ntete was particularly keen on material that spoke to their existing collections.
+Botswana was recently independent (1966) and Nteta was keen that the national museum held a global collection, similar to other world-focused museums, rather than focusing only on southern African material.
+Nteta was particularly keen on material that spoke to their existing collections.
 An exchange was agreed between the Horniman and the NMAGB whereby a selection of Australian and Pacific stone tools were sent to Botswana in exchange for further San material.

 It was under Valerie’s (and later Keith Nicklin’s) keeperships that the Horniman’s systematic collection of African materials began, after a focus on African visual culture in the past.
 It was this approach which led to the collections of the everyday material culture of speciﬁc African peoples, which is very much in evidence in the World Gallery today.